MehakRauf/DSA/README.md

 - **Topics Covered**: Time Complexity, Space Complexity, Common Time Complexities, Recursion Time Complexity.
 - **Description**: We focused on understanding time and space complexities, key concepts in evaluating algorithm efficiency.
 We covered common time complexities, including 𝑂(1), 𝑂(𝑛), O(nlogn), O(n2), O(n3), O(n!) and O(logn)  discussing their implications on performance.
 We also examined space complexity, emphasizing how the amount of memory an algorithm uses can impact its feasibility.
 Additionally, we explored the intricacies of recursion time complexity, analyzing how recursive calls affect overall performance.
 This session reinforced the importance of both time and space complexities in algorithm design and optimization.

+## Day 14: Practical Applications of Time and Space Complexities
+- **Topics Covered**: Solved the follwoing problems: Buy and Sell Stock Problem, Binary Exponentiation using Bits.
+- **Description**: In today's session first, we tackled the Buy and Sell Stock Problem, where we analyzed the optimal strategy for determining the maximum profit from stock prices over a given time period.
+Next, we explored Binary Exponentiation using Bits to calculate (x^n) efficiently.
+We employed the technique of exponentiation by squaring, breaking down the problem to leverage the properties of binary representation, thus significantly reducing the number of multiplications.
+Overall, today's session emphasized the importance of translating theoretical knowledge of complexities into practical problem-solving techniques, reinforcing our skills in both evaluating and optimizing algorithms.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.